 My role is to walk beside you, not lead the way.
 We explore your experiences together and decide what feels helpful.
 I value collaboration, and I never assume what’s right for you based on a manual—I listen, adapt, and respond with care.

-A Therapist Who Gets It
+Someone Who Gets It

 (Psychological flexibility, mindfulness, values-driven action)